Palladium’s strong fundamentals lead the pack for platinum-group metals.

 Demand for palladium from the global catalytic converter market reached a record high of 8.39 million ounces in 2017, compared to 3.29 million ounces for platinum.
 According to Johnson Matthey analyst predictions, demand for palladium from this sector will expand by 2 percent in 2018 to reach another record high of 8.57 million ounces, compared 3.18 million ounces for platinum.

 Platinum may have been long recognized as the head of the PGMs family, but it’s palladium that’s now leading the way.
-The contrasting markets for these two metals — palladium’s strong fundamentals and platinum’s lagging performance — are expected to diverge further throughout 2018.
+The contrasting markets for these two metals — the strong fundamentals of the palladium market and platinum’s lagging performance — are expected to diverge further throughout 2018.
 As evidenced by its stellar performance in the past decade, palladium doesn’t just rule the roost in its own family, but is also leading the pack against many of the world’s hottest commodities.

 Investors can expect a significant supply deficit for palladium on decreasing aboveground stocks and increasingly robust demand across a wide variety of industrial applications for the metal, specifically in the automotive industry.
 The concentration of the majority of palladium production into only a few regions places a great deal of emphasis on the need for a more diverse geographic supply.